 I. Hours Of Operation: All festivals which are subject to license under this article shall close and cease operation continuously between the hours of two o'clock (2:00) A.M. and six o'clock (6:00) A.M. of each and every day.

 J. Illumination: Every licensee planning to conduct a festival after dark, or planning to allow persons who attend the festival to remain on the premises after dark, shall provide electrical illumination to ensure that those areas which are occupied are lighted at all times.
 The business license official must approve an applicant's lighting plan as a prerequisite to issuance of a license hereunder.
 A licensee may be required to illuminate specific areas on the premises in accordance with the following scale of lighting intensity:

 |Restroom and concession areas||1.00|

-K. Overnight Camping Facilities: Every licensee authorized to allow persons who attend the festival to remain on the premises overnight shall provide camping facilities and overnight areas approved by the Southern Nevada health district and city manager prior to the issuance of any license.
-(Ord.
-21, 1-3-1985; amd.
-Ord.
-345, 6-27-2006, eff.
-7-20-2006)
+K. Overnight Camping Facilities: Every licensee authorized to allow persons who attend the festival to remain on the premises overnight shall provide camping facilities and overnight areas approved by the Southern Nevada health district and city prior to the issuance of any license.

 L. Communication: Licensee shall be required to establish a communication system for public use where ordinary communication is not available.

 M. Miscellaneous: Any applicant may be required to meet any other condition prior to receiving a license to conduct a festival which is reasonably calculated as necessary to protect the health, welfare and property of local residents and persons attending a festival.
 (Ord.
-21, 1-3-1985)
+477, 12-10-2013, eff.
+12-31-2013)

-A. Grounds For Denial: After holding the required public hearing, the city council may deny issuance of license if it finds any of the following:
+A. Grounds For Denial: The city may deny issuance of license if it finds any of the following:

 1. The applicant fails to meet the conditions imposed pursuant to this article.